-CRGC or a similar entity - in partnership with local EDOs and the innovation ecosystem - should leverage economic and research assets in the transportation, distribution, and logistics industry cluster to remain a destination for related innovative activity.
+CRGC or a similar entity -- in partnership with local EDOs and the innovation ecosystem -- should leverage economic and research assets in the transportation, distribution, and logistics industry cluster to remain a destination for related innovative activity.

-Diversify the entrepreneurial voices engaged in problem and solution development and diverse backgrounds are impeded from participating in innovation and invention.
+Diversify the entrepreneurial voices engaged in problem and solution development

+Today, metropolitan Chicago limits its own innovative capacity when it fails to expose many residents to a culture of innovation and to invest in their education, skills acquisition, and entrepreneurship.
+Research demonstrates that even high-aptitude students from lower income and diverse backgrounds are impeded from participating in innovation and invention.
 A U.S. Department of Commerce report also found that minority-owned businesses receive fewer, smaller, and more expensive loan and equity investments than non-minority businesses.
 Without more investment in the region's human capital and deliberate steps to ensure financial inclusion, these drains on productivity will continue to hinder the region's economic growth.An analysis by the Federal Reserve Bank of Cleveland showed that racial and ethnic diversity, openness to immigrants, and low rates of racial segregation contribute to growth in employment and productivity.
 Put simply, strategies for inclusive growth will broaden the pool of creative talent and market-driven inventions available to businesses.
 Exposing diverse residents to successful entrepreneurs and the so-called "opportunities of failure" can create a fertile environment for innovation in all areas of the region.